Adult Bull Terrier relaxing at home in a family setting

 • Diagnostic workup (bloodwork, urinalysis, imaging): $500–$1,500

-• The disease is progressive β€” management slows decline but doesn't cure it
+• The disease is progressive β€” management slows the decline but there's no reversing it

 Lifetime Budget